viduhq/api-docs/README.md

 [Vidu](https://www.vidu.io/) allows sales teams to use personalized [videos](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs) in their sales outreach.

+This REST API allows you to automatically generate personalized [videos](https://www.vidu.io/video) / [meme](https://www.vidu.io/memes) / [personal gif](https://www.vidu.io/personal-gifs).
+You can also use our Zapier and Make integrations, both of which use this API.

 ### Authentication

 This API uses API Keys to authenticate requests.
 If you're enrolled in the API beta, you can access your API keys at `Settings > API > API Keys`.